 - Author-Date: This variation is used in the sciences and social sciences, and it uses in-text citations similar to APA and MLA.

 Citation generators, which can be found in a number of research databases, are tools that let you create a citation in a format of your choice.
-These tools are relatively accurate, but it’s always important to double check their work before adding them to your bibliography or works cited.
+These tools are relatively accurate, but it’s always important to double check their work before including it in your bibliography or works cited.
 Before using any of these tools, it’s important to make sure that they have the most current style available or they provide help for the citation style you are using in your assignment.
 Know that not all citation generators offer all citation styles nor do they offer the most recent edition.

-Most of the university’s databases have a citation generator, this includes the library search interface.
-However, the citation generator is not always located on the same spot nor is it labeled similarly.
+Most of the library’s databases have a citation generator, this includes the library search interface.
+However, the citation generator is not always located in the same place nor is it labeled similarly.
 More often than not, there will be a button or a link labeled “CITE” or have a quotation mark icon to indicate where the citation tool is located.